AlexJBanks/seminar_extraction/ontologyEvaluation.md

 ### 2. Defining Departments
 The easiest way to do this was to hard code in some set values I was looking for.
 Looking at the university website, I copied over a list of departments and reduced them down to single words.
+I put this all into a dictionary, where each entry pointed to either a

 ### 3. Word2Vec